 If you are still considering moving to Spain after Brexit, then Matthew James Removals is the right removal service for you.
 We offer cost-effective weekly removals services to Spain from the UK and vice versa.
 Our dedicated team of removals experts can handle full relocations, shared loads, or even just single items.

-Matthew James Removals has depots in London, Manchester, Malaga, Barcelona & Madrid.
-With 30 years experience in removals to & from Spain and a wealth of local knowledge, we can make your move to Spain as hassle-free as it can be.
+Matthew James Removals has depots in London, Malaga, Barcelona & Madrid.
+With 30 years of experience in removals to and from Spain and a wealth of local knowledge, we can make your move to Spain as hassle-free as possible.